WHAT ARE BED BUGS & HOW DO YOU GET THEM IN THE FIRST PLACE?

 On the other hand, if your home is kept between 70-80°F (21-26°C) and they have frequent access to a host, then they will continue to lay eggs and will not have to enter diapause, which is a dormant-like state allowing them to survive without frequent blood meals.

-As well as being able to see the adults, it’s also important to know what bed bug eggs look like as the female will lay hundreds during her lifetime.
+Bed bug eggs are tiny and it’s also important to know what they look like as the female will lay hundreds during her lifetime.

 She ensures they are well hidden in dark places like the bed frame, box spring, corners of the mattress, and on the seams, as well as in other upholstered furniture so they can hatch undisturbed adding to the growing infestation.